 SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: The Department of State encourages all U.S. citizens traveling or residing abroad to enroll in the State Department's Smart Traveler Enrollment Program (STEP).
 U.S. citizens without internet access can enroll directly at the nearest U.S. embassy or consulate.
 By enrolling, we can keep you up to date with important safety and security announcements.
 Enrolling will also help your friends and family get in touch with you in an emergency.

-The Department's Smart Traveler app, available through iTunes and the Android market, provides easy access to updated official country information, travel alerts, travel warnings, maps, and U.S. embassy locations.
-Travelers can also set up e-tineraries to keep track of arrival and departure dates and make notes about upcoming trips.
+The Department's Smart Traveler app, available through iTunes and the Google Play store, provides easy access to updated official country information, travel alerts, travel warnings, maps, and U.S. embassy locations.
+Travelers can also set up e-itineraries to keep track of arrival and departure dates and make notes about upcoming trips.

 Local embassy information is available below and at the Department of State’s list of embassies and consulates.